-This document contains forward-looking statements, which are based upon current expectations, within the meaning of the Private Securities Reform Act of 1995.
+This document contains forward-looking statements that are based upon current expectations, within the meaning of the Private Securities Reform Act of 1995.
 We intend that such statements be protected by the safe harbor created thereby.
 Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
-Examples of such forward-looking statements include, but are not limited to:
+Examples of such forward-looking statements include, but are not limited to statements concerning:

-- the timing of initiation of clinical trials and expected announcements of our clinical trial results; - future operating losses and anticipated operating and capital expenditures; - expected uses of proceeds from our securities offerings; - the sufficiency of materials required for the clinical development of our drug candidates; - the size of the potential market for our products; - the utility of protection of our intellectual property; - expected future sources of revenue and capital or increasing cash needs; - potential competitors or competitive products; - future market acceptance of our drug candidates; - expenses increasing substantially or fluctuations in our operating results; - · future expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - anticipated hiring and development of our internal systems and infrastructure; and - the sufficiency of our current resources to fund our operations over the next twelve months.
+- increases in collaboration revenue to be received from King Pharmaceuticals and other payments we may receive from our strategic alliances; - the anticipated number of patients to be enrolled in clinical trials; - potential sources of clinical and commercial supply of Remoxy and its components; - expansion of our product line, including the formulation of additional dosage forms of Remoxy; - increases in our collaboration fee revenue; - future operating losses and anticipated operating and capital expenditures; - uses of proceeds from our securities offerings; - the potential benefits of our drug candidates; - the sufficiency of materials required for the clinical development of our drug candidates; - the size of the potential market for our products; - the utility of protection of our intellectual property; - expected future sources of revenue and capital or increasing cash needs; - potential competitors or competitive products; - future market acceptance of our drug candidates; - expenses increasing substantially or fluctuations in our operating results; - future expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; - anticipated hiring and development of our internal systems and infrastructure; - the sufficiency of our current resources to fund our operations over the next twelve months, - assumptions and estimates used for our disclosures regarding stock based compensation in connection with SFAS 123R; and - estimates concerning the provision for taxes and realization of deferred tax assets for calendar year 2006.